 Welcome to the Mordialloc Creek Fishing Guide.
-Mordialloc Creek is the channel that runs of Black Rock.
+Mordialloc Creek is located 25 kilometers SW of Melbourne and is roughly 9 kilometers long.
+Mordialloc Creek is the channel that runs into Port Phillip Bay in productive fishing grounds near Black Rock.
 It’s an interesting fishing location with boat ramp access and choc-full of life with moored boats throughout.
-The water can be quite polluted but it holds good numbers of bream and mullet.
-For some, this area is too polluted and would prefer to walk up further to the pier which holds good numbers of squid and pinkies.
+The water is very polluted however it holds good numbers of bream, mullet, and estuary perch.
+For many anglers, this creek is too polluted, and would prefer to walk up further to the pier which holds good numbers of squid and snapper.
 It does offer nice walking trails and bird watching.

 Things to do at Mordialloc